arunned/proof-of-devices/README.md

 Writing artifacts to ./build/contracts
 ----------------End of Output ----------------------------------

-Step 4: truffle test - Confirm 6 tests are passed successfully
+Step 4: Confirm 6 tests are passed successfully command to execute: truffle test

 ---------------- Step 4 Output ----------------------------------------
 Using network 'development'.